Mishaps, distrust spur Election Day misinformation – KION546

 “We have never certified an election on election night,” said Sheryl Albert, director of elections for Common Cause, a non-profit group that has been tracking election misinformation.
 “This is nothing new.
 It’s just people trying to undermine faith in elections.”

-The same false claims fueled the campaigns of candidates who reject the outcome of the 2020 election, including Republican gubernatorial candidates Kari Lake in Arizona and Doug Mastriano in Pennsylvania.
-Several GOP nominees for secretary of state positions overseeing elections have also said they supported Trump’s efforts to overturn the 2020 election and remain in power.
+The same false claims fueled the campaigns of several prominent candidates who reject the outcome of the 2020 election, including Republican gubernatorial candidates Kari Lake in Arizona and Doug Mastriano in Pennsylvania.

 Though not on the ballot, Trump helped spread many of the leading false claims on Tuesday.
 Using his TruthSocial platform, he amplified the conspiracy theories from Pennsylvania and Arizona.
 “Another big voter tabulation problem in Arizona,” he wrote.
 “Sound familiar???”